sshilpika/primenumbers-android-scala/README.md

 See also the [corresponding web service](https://github.com/webservices-cs-luc-edu/primenumbers-spray-scala).

+# Building and Running

+See the detailed instructions [here](https://bitbucket.org/loyolachicagocs_plsystems/clickcounter-android-scala).

-# Sample prime numbers to try
+## Sample prime numbers to try

 - 1013
 - 10007